- Find out how to quickly back up Windows to a network drive which you can use later to recover the entire system of just important files.

 8. The previous window will now populate the Network Location field with the selected folder path.

-Note: you can enter the path directly (use Copy as Path for example in Windows 11), thus skipping the last two steps.
+Note: you can enter the path manually, thus skipping the last two steps.

-Below the location, you’ll see two fields, for username and password, which need to be filled correctly for password-protected network shares, of else the backup can’t be saved to the desired location.
+Below the location, you’ll see two fields, for username and password, which need to be filled correctly for password-protected network shares, or else the backup can’t be saved to the desired location.
+Learn how to turn password protection off in Windows, if you want to.

 Important: If you get the error 0x80070544 it means you didn’t add the network drive device name in front of the username, followed by backslash.
 Weird, undocumented, but definitely necessary.